 As opposed to the ten-year time frame, for increasing mandatory DUI penalties on the CRIMINAL cases, Georgia DUI laws call for a 5-year lookback on administrative license suspension (ALS) driver’s license, “loss-of-driving-privileges” issues.

-WARNING: To take advantage of these new driver’s license options, an arrested driver now has 30 calendar days, after arrest, to either appeal or ask Georgia DDS for an ignition interlock device limited permit (IIDLP), for a full 12 months.
-No LATE filing for a DDS appeal OR to get the ignition interlock installed and “permitted,” is allowed by DDS GA, so see a top DUI lawyer immediately, after arrest for DUI in Georgia.
+WARNING: To take advantage of these new driver’s license options for ELIGIBLE Georgia licensees, (age 21 and over, with no prior DUI conviction within 5 years of the current arrest for DUI in Georgia), an arrested driver now has 30 calendar days, after arrest, to either appeal or ask Georgia DDS for an ignition interlock device limited permit (IIDLP), for a full 12 months.
+No LATE filing for a DDS appeal OR to get the ignition interlock installed and “permitted,” is allowed by DDS GA; so see a top DUI lawyer immediately, after an arrest for DUI in Georgia.

 So long as you are not a 2nd DUI in Georgia within the past 5 years, you are likely eligible for better driving options, if age 21 and over and are a valid Georgia drivers license holder.